 - If the object doesn’t have an identifiable nose then please centre the object on the origin (0, 0).
 This includes buildings.

-- Please make use of the lighting model which was introduced in X-Plane® 10, so do not include baked-in ground shadows and spill lighting effects in textures.
+- If your contribution includes lighting, please use the lighting model which was introduced in X-Plane® 10, so don’t include baked-in ground shadows and spill lighting effects in textures.
 You can still include illuminated internal elements, for example windows, but where it is possible to use a proper X-Plane® light source, please do so.

 - Please spend some time optimising your object model and textures.
 Remember that everyone worldwide who uses OpenSceneryX will have to download your object, so the smaller and more efficient you can make it the better!

-- Please supply a read-me file with every object, stating who owns the copyright on the object and the texture.
-You can also supply some background information about the object too if you wish.
+- Please supply a read-me file with every item, stating who owns the copyright on the item and the texture.
+You can also supply some background information too if you wish, including how to use hints and tips.
 If you want to be really helpful, there is a standard format that we use for these read-me files.
 In this standard format, the file is named info.txt.
-Click here for a template file and click here to see an example of a completed file.
+Click here for more information.

 Or – Do you have a whole library you would like to merge with OpenSceneryX?

 We have recently been accepting full library merges, where an existing library is merged into OpenSceneryX in its entirety.
-This involves a lot of work on our side, so if you are the owner of an existing library and would like to donate it, please don’t bother going through the 9-step checklist above just yet – you need to get in touch first so we can discuss.
+This involves a lot of work on our side, so if you are the owner of an existing library and would like to donate it, please don’t bother following the ‘How To Submit’ process above – you need to get in touch first so we can discuss.

 So if you would like to merge your library, please drop us a line using the contact form.